adoroszlai/hadoop/hadoop-hdds/docs/content/start/StartFromDockerHub.md

 This command will pull down the ozone image from docker hub and start all ozone services in a single container. <br>
-This container will run the required metadata servers (Ozone Manager, Storage Container Manager) one data node  and the S3 compatible REST server (S3 Gateway).
+This container will run the required metadata servers (Ozone Manager, Storage Container Manager), one data node, and the S3 compatible REST server (S3 Gateway).

 # Local multi-container cluster

-If you would like to use a more realistic pseudo-cluster where each components run in own containers, you can start it with a docker-compose file.
+If you would like to use a more realistic pseudo-cluster where each component runs in its own container, you can start it with a docker-compose file.

-We have shipped a docker-compose and an enviorment file as part of the container image  that is uploaded to docker hub.
+We have shipped a docker-compose and an environment file as part of the container image that is uploaded to docker hub.

 The following commands can be used to extract these files from the image in the docker hub.
 ```bash